 Online Degrees and Distance Study Options

-Not surprisingly, computer software engineering is a field well suited to online study.
-You spend the bulk of your time in front of a monitor or reading books, so whenever you have free time and an Internet connection, you can tackle your studies.
+Not surprisingly, computer software engineering is a field well suited to online engineering programs.
+You spend the bulk of your time in front of a monitor or reading books, so whenever you have free time and an internet connection, you can tackle your studies.
 But again, you should consider supplementing this training with internships and real-world experience.

 Career Options for Computer Software Engineers